Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Method

 \subsection{Background}

 Galaxy cluster members are typically early-type galaxies that emit strongly in the near-infrared, due to the spectrum of metal-poor population II stars ($T\simeq3000\rm K$) that dominate early type galaxies' peaks at a rest-frame wavelength of $\lambda\simeq1\mu\rm m$.
-Utilising the W1-band of {\it WISE} and the \textit{J}-band of VISTA, we produce density maps of galaxies detected in both catalogues.
-This is done following a similar methodology to \citet{Gonzalez19}, whereby a raw map of galaxy positions is convolved with a difference-of-Gaussians smoothing kernel.
-This convolved map then provides an estimate of the local density of galaxies within that region of sky, and peaks within the map can hence be used to unveil candidate galaxy groups and clusters within the wide-field data.
-Given that no specific colour or redshift information is taken into account when selecting galaxies, it is entirely possible that multiple chance alignments of smaller groups can produce signals in the maps comparable to those from richer clusters.
-Whilst it might initially appear that these false positives are problematic, such cases are still considered to be high-density lines of sight and are therefore still valuable from a strong lensing perspective, and hence belong in a lensed transient watchlist.
-Therefore, we can motivate using this method to assemble a list of the densest regions of the sky as traced by collections of galaxies detected in infrared data.
+Utilising the $W1$-band of {\it WISE} and the \textit{J}-band of VISTA, we produce density maps of galaxies detected in both catalogues.
+This is done following a similar methodology to \citet{Gonzalez19}, whereby a raw map of galaxy positions is convolved with a difference-of-Gaussians smoothing kernel, {but we use slightly different data sets to produce the maps}.
+This convolved map then provides an estimate of the local density of galaxies within that region of sky, and peaks within the map can hence be used to unveil candidate galaxy groups and clusters within the wide-field data. {We then develop a new method to estimate the significance of peaks referring to cluster detections within the maps.}